top of page

 A Time of Anticipation

 Between Passover and Shavuot, we count 49 days.
-We count each day when we meet during this time, and Rabbi Pepperstone also creates a daily reflection, which comes by email to encourage everyone to mark this time from Passover to Shavuot, the time of Receiving the Torah.
+We count each day when we meet during this sacred time of counting.

 download.jpeg